 sudo systemctl enable jellyfin

 These commands ensure Jellyfin runs now and launches automatically on every system boot.
-As a result, your server remains accessible even after restarts.
+Your server remains accessible even after restarts.

 Select Your Preferred Language and Region